nuts-foundation/nuts-specification/rfc/rfc004-distributed-document-format.md

 ![RFC structure](.gitbook/assets/rfc004-branching.svg)

-The first document in the chain is the *genesis document* and SHALL NOT have any **prevs** entries.
-There MUST only be one genesis document for a network and subsequent genesis documents MUST be ignored.
+The first document in the DAG is the *root document* and SHALL NOT have any **prevs** entries.
+There MUST only be one root document for a network and subsequent root documents MUST be ignored.

-When processing a chain the system MUST start at the genesis document and work its way to the head(s) processing subsequent documents.
+When processing a DAG the system MUST start at the root document and work its way to the head(s) processing subsequent documents.
 When encountering a branch the documents on all branches from that point up until the merge MUST be ordered before processing.
 Individual ordering of documents happens by hash; lower hashes are processed first.
 For example in the diagram above, the processing order of documents is `A -> B -> C -> D -> E -> F`.